Simonatraj/bed-and-breakfast/README.md

 ## How to Use

-1. Open `bnb.db` in SQLite:
+1. Open the database using SQLite
-sqlite3 bnb.db
-sqlite3 bnb.db

-2. Load all queries and views:
+2. Load all queries and views
-.read bnb.query

-3. Explore results by querying the views:
+3. Explore results by querying the views
-SELECT * FROM no_descriptions;
-SELECT * FROM one_bedrooms;
-SELECT * FROM available WHERE date = '2023-12-31';
-SELECT * FROM frequently_reviewed LIMIT 5;
-SELECT * FROM june_vacancies ORDER BY days_vacant DESC LIMIT 5;

 4. To update a view during testing:
 DROP VIEW IF EXISTS view_name;
-.read bnb.query

 ## Notes